 Lehengas might be a traditional garment of India, but today they are just as popular in modern, urban sections of the society.
 They are available in many different colors, cuts, designs and styles.
-Women can choose the type in accordance with their aesthetic sense and body type.
-From classic straight cut lehengas to the trending mermaid cut ones, from simple and colorful cotton pieces to delicately embroidered party wear skirts, there are plenty of options to choose from in the lehenga choli market.
+Women can choose the type by their aesthetic sense and body type.
+From classic straight-cut lehengas to the trending mermaid cut ones, from simple and colorful cotton pieces to delicately embroidered party wear skirts, there are plenty of options to choose from in the lehenga choli market.

 Lehenga maintenance is not just about fabric, but equally about factors like design and embroidery.
 Lehengas often come with heavy embellishments made using materials like sequins, gold thread (called zari), colorful stones and even pearls.
 Machine washing is a strict no-no with such outfits, and even hand washing can prove to be tricky.
 It is always better to take expert assistance for cleaning.
 While storing a lehenga with heavy designs, it is important to wrap it in tissue paper or muslin cloth.
 This would prevent the embellishments from getting entangled with one another.

 Depending on the fabric, embroidered lehengas can be easily hand-washed.
 However, they should be washed very gently with water at the right temperatures to prevent the threads from snagging and gushing out.
 Some other important lehenga maintaining tips include putting the appropriate tablets in with the clothes to prevent insects from ruining the outfit and using cold water and line drying methods to prevent the colors from fading.
 Outfits should be stored in a cool, dry, moth-free environment, away from sunlight, and folded correctly to prevent unseemly creases.
 Ironing, in general, needs delicate maneuvering to prevent the color from fading and designs from getting ruined.